Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 	.	tab x, gen(x_)

-However, this approach is cumbersome when you have multiple categorical variables, since you probably need to write a loop:
+However, such a approach is cumbersome when you have multiple categorical variables, since you probably need to write a loop:

 	.	foreach var of x y z {
 	.		tab(`i'), gen(`i'_)
 	.	}

-Moreover, the generated dummy variables do not have neat tables that you can use later to esttab your summary statistics.
+Moreover, the generated dummy variables do not have neat tables that you can use later to tabulate your summary statistics.
 For example,

 	.	sysuse auto, clear
 	.	tab(foreign), gen(foreign_)